Earn Free International Flights in 6 Months Using Everyday Purchases

 Know the value of your points

-Most airline points are worth about 1 cent each when booked for a standard economy ticket.
-So 50,000 points ≈ $500.
-If you can earn 10,000 points a month, you’ll have $600 worth of travel in half a year.
+Most airline points are worth about one cent each when booked for a standard economy ticket.
+So 50 k points ≈ $500.
+If you can consistently earn 10 k points a month, you’ll have roughly $600 of travel value in six months.
+For a concrete example, see how you can turn $500 in credit card points into a 7‑day European trip.

 Use airline partners wisely

-If your card is linked to a big airline alliance, you can transfer points to partner airlines that have lower award fees.
-For example, transferring to a European carrier often costs fewer points for the same route than booking directly with a US carrier.
+If your card is tied to a major airline alliance, you can transfer points to partner airlines that often have lower award fees.
+For example, shifting points to a European carrier might snag you the same route for fewer points than booking directly with a U.S. carrier.

 Watch for “sweet spot” awards

-Airlines publish award charts that show the cheapest routes for a given distance.
-A flight from New York to London might cost 60,000 points, while a flight to Reykjavik could be just 30,000.
-Use a points calculator (many are free online) to spot the best deals.
+Airlines publish award charts that reveal the cheapest routes for a given distance.
+A New York‑London flight might cost 60 k points, while a New York‑Reykjavik hop could be just 30 k.
+Use a free points calculator (there are plenty online) to spot those sweet spots and stretch your balance further.

 Avoid the Common Pitfalls